Could Dennis Rodman Hold The Key To Peace Between Trump And North Korea?

-Dennis Rodman doesn’t know if he might be the solution to the growing animosity between President Trump and North Korea, but he might be open to trying.
-Rodman stopped and chatted with TMZ about both Trump and North Korea.
-Dennis noted that the current U.S. president “loves power” and he described his own previous visits with Kim Jong-un a “great experience.”
+Dennis Rodman doesn’t know if he might be the solution to the growing animosity between President Trump and North Korea but he might be open to trying.
+Rodman stopped and chatted with TMZ about both Trump and North Korea and Dennis noted that the current U.S. president “loves power” and called his previous visits with Kim Jong-un a “great experience.”

 When asked if he would be willing to be an ambassador, Rodman replied that it would be up to Trump to decide if Dennis is the right person for the job.
 Though Rodman doesn’t have any political experience, he is in an unusual position to have an understanding about how both leaders’ minds work.